SidoJain/Tetris-V2/README.md

 # Tetris

 A classic Tetris game implemented in Python using the Pygame library.
-The game features smooth piece movement, rotation, line clearing, scoring, and a highscore server integration.
+The game features smooth piece movement, rotation, line clearing, scoring, and a highscore server integration using a Flask backend and Redis storage.

 ## Features